Dave Pelz: Dave Pelz Golf

 Following the collapse of Preceptor Golf, Pelz continued to focus on golf research and tuition, while also undertaking more writing and broadcasting to bring his theories to a wider audience.

 While teaching at the "Short Game School" in Austin, Texas, Pelz felt his theories to be partially vindicated when one of his pupils, an amateur from Midland-Odessa, defeated Ben Crenshaw in the Texas State Putting Championship.
 In 1996 Pelz staged his first World Putting Championship at Walt Disney World in Orlando, Florida, with 17,000 participants competing for a $250,000 top prize.
 The winner was PGA Tour player Len Mattiace.

 Having started writing for Golf Magazine in 1983, from 1995 to 2005 Pelz wrote and appeared in thirteen half-hour shows per year on the Golf Channel.
 He also appears on their Live from the Majors telecasts, and continues to contribute monthly instructional articles in Golf Magazine.

 Pelz's Short Game Bible was a New York Times national best-seller in 1999.
 He later published Dave Pelz's 10 Minutes a Day to Better Putting, Putt Like the Pros, and Dave Pelz's Putting Bible.
 Pelz also produced four videos, “Dave Pelz's 10 Minutes a Day to Better Putting”, “Fundamentals of Wedge Play”, “Developing Great Touch”, and “The Amazing Truth About Putting.”

 Pelz's research resulted in patented product developments, many of which are now licensed to major manufacturers.
 The patented two- and three-ball putters were licensed to Callaway Golf, becoming the Odyssey Golf Two-Ball putter.
 Pelz offers two wedge lines, each with aggressive groove designs.

 In 2004, while filming a television segment for the Golf Channel during PGA Championship week at Whistling Straits in Kohler, Wisconsin, Pelz holed a 206-foot putt.
-A check with Ripley's determines putt is “longest golf putt ever holed on TV.”